 More About Utility Suspensions: Some of the above mandated and voluntary suspensions of service also apply to suspension of late fees, but others do not.
 Some utilities are voluntarily reconnecting disconnected customers and Wisconsin, for one, is requiring reconnection for previously disconnected customers as long as utility companies can do so in a safe manner.
 Some of the mandated suspensions of disconnections are short-lived, such as only through the end of March, while others are open-ended.
 Some state moratoriums also apply to telecommunication services and some states have issued moratoriums specifically preventing termination of telecommunication or cable services.
-See, e.g., Kansas and Maryland.
+See, e.g., District of Columbia, Kansas, and Maryland.

 Arrearage Management: Eversource (a large Massachusetts utility) has agreed to change their arrearage management rules to help customers unable to make their monthly arrearage management plan (AMP) payments.
 Eversource will not remove a customer from the AMP, even if the customer misses payments during the emergency.
 At the end of the emergency, Eversource will work out a new monthly payment amount and schedule so the customer can continue to receive AMP benefits (monthly write-downs of the arrearage).
 For more details, email firstname.lastname@example.org.